Create options for products

 9. After completing the option's configurations, you can head back to the light-blue section near the top of the Option Set.

 10. Specify the products you'd like the options to display on by defining an assignment rule.
 Check out this other article to learn more about assigning your options to your products.

 Options may take a few minutes to display on your storefront once you've saved your changes.
 If your options are still not displaying on products after a few minutes, you may need to follow the installation process explained in this article.

 Creating an option that needs an additional cost for customization?

-Our Product Bundles feature allows you to attach an add-on product to the option selection so you can add an extra cost to your main product.
+Our Price Add-On feature allows you to attach an add-on product to the option selection so you can add an extra cost to your main product.
 Create new products like a $5.00 gift wrapping and bundle it to your option.
 When selected, both products will be added to cart.

 Looking to add more features?
 Click on the name of the feature to learn more.